Your Reliable Rigid PCB Manufacturer in China

 The substrate layer is made of fiberglass, and it is the base material of rigid PCB.

-FR4 is common fiberglass and the most common substrate material to make rigid PCB.
+FR4 is common fiberglass and the most common substrate material to make a rigid printed circuit board.
 That provides rigidity to the PCB board.

 Other types of substrate materials that are also used in rigid PCB are Phenilcs and epoxies.